VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking: Experiments

+\textbf{Impact of Agent Paradigms.} {The paradigm adopted by the agent strongly influences performance.
+Although the search engine agent relies on a simple search tool, its performance is broadly comparable to the other agents on VeriWeb, suggesting that effective use of search remains the dominant capability.
+Adding more complex tools, such as browser control or multi-agent coordination, does not necessarily yield further gains, and in some cases, the additional decision-making overhead may even hinder planning.
+Deep research agents demonstrate the highest overall CR, benefiting from stronger retrieval and summarization pipelines, with models like {Gemini-2.5-Pro} and {OpenAI-o3} maintaining relatively balanced performance.
+Multi-agent systems show potential, as collaborative reasoning boosts robustness in certain domains.}

-\paragraph{Performance Across Domains.} We also analyze performance across the five domains in the VeriGUI to explore how content type influences agent effectiveness.
-Tasks in \textit{arts and entertainment} generally achieved the highest success and completion rates, likely due to more structured and predictable data formats such as lists or summaries.
-For example, the browser-use agent with Claude-4.0-Sonnet reaches 19.4\% SR and 45.8\% CR in this domain.
-In contrast, domains like \textit{finance and economics} and \textit{social policy and sustainability} proved more challenging, often requiring the agent to extract fragmented, abstract information from less standardized content.
-Most models show SRs near 0\% and CRs below 20\% in these domains.
-The \textit{scientific and academic research} and \textit{technology and innovation} domains showed intermediate difficulty, frequently involving dense technical descriptions or multi-attribute reasoning.
-These trends suggest that the complexity of information presentation is the key factor influencing agent success in web-based GUI tasks.
+\textbf{Performance Across Domains.} We also examine performance across the five domains to understand how content type affects agent effectiveness.
+Tasks in \textit{arts and entertainment} generally saw the highest success and completion rates, likely due to the relatively clear and concrete nature of the information required.
+In contrast, domains like \textit{finance and economics} and \textit{social policy and sustainability} were more challenging, often requiring the agent to process fragmented, abstract information from less standardized content.
+Most models performed poorly in these areas.
+The \textit{scientific and academic research} and \textit{technology and innovation} domains presented intermediate difficulty, involving complex technical descriptions or multi-attribute reasoning.
+These patterns indicate that the complexity of information presentation plays a crucial role in information-seeking tasks.